Top 10 Best Rap Lyricists of All Time

 20 Mehrad Hidden Mehrad Hidden is a Iranian singer, rapper, and producer.
 He grew up listening and composing rock songs.
 At age 18, He formed the group Zedbazi with Saman Wilson.

-The best in the world, he is god of rappers and has a special style, vocal, and lyrics.
+The best in the world.
+He is the god of rappers, with a special style, vocal, and lyrics.

 Mehrad is a genius.
-I used to listen to other rappers out here, but right now, I'm thinking of giving a chance to Mehrad and his great abilities.
+I used to listen to other rappers, but I'm considering giving Mehrad and his great abilities a chance right now.

-Master in all music fields, especially rock and rock & roll, and his perfect voice with marvelous style...!
-He's the best!
+Master in all music fields, especially rock and rock and roll.
+His perfect voice and marvelous style make him the best!

 21 Lil Wayne Dwayne Michael Carter, Jr. is an American rapper from New Orleans, Louisiana.
 He was discovered by Brian "Baby" "Birdman" Williams at a very young age, and was signed to Cash Money Records, where he would be one quarter of the rap group Hot Boys.
 In the years to follow, he would go on to find his own... read more

-You don't understand, Lil Wayne isn't "trash."
-There are several types of raps today, including lyrical, partying, dance rap, and even rap that simply is catchy.
-He may not be a lyrical genius, but he does make rap that appeals to others, and clearly, he is doing something right with a net worth of over $140 million dollars.
+You don't understand.
+Lil Wayne isn't "trash."
+There are several types of rap today, including lyrical, party, dance rap, and even catchy rap.
+He may not be a lyrical genius, but he creates rap that appeals to many.
+Clearly, he's doing something right, with a net worth of over $140 million.

-Don't listen to Carter 3.
-Listen to Krazy, 6 Foot 7 Foot, Glory, etc. He is the only rapper who can throw out 4 minutes of ILL punchlines on a track with an insane flow.
-His wordplay is one of the best in the game.
-The only thing bad about him is that his voice is wack.
+Don't listen to Tha Carter III.
+Listen to Krazy, 6 Foot 7 Foot, Glory, etc. He's the only rapper who can throw out four minutes of incredible punchlines on a track with an insane flow.
+His wordplay is some of the best in the game.
+The only downside is that his voice isn't the best.

 22 Ben Sharpa